Jerry-GK/Shakole/src/ReadMe.txt

 Search_Engine.hpp contains the main() function.
-PostingList.hpp implements the posting list. myAVLtree.hpp implements an AVL tree and is used for accessing term;
+PostingList.cpp implements the posting list. myAVLtree.cpp implements an AVL tree and is used for accessing term;
 StemLib implements stem algorithm, refered to the Internet.

 To run the code, you should open the folder "code" using vscode, and run Seach_Engine.cpp.